 Summer Programs and Living On Campus

-- • Students will be participating in intense academic and non-academic activities on the Downtown Denver Campus and at the Anschutz Medical Campus.
+- Students will be participating in intense academic and non-academic activities on the Downtown Denver Campus and at the Anschutz Medical Campus.

 Course Work - Course list and schedule pre-requisites

 In order to remain in good academic standing in the Program, students must complete a minimum of 60 credit hours during their first two academic years and must maintain an overall college grade point average of 3.5.
-In addition, students in the program cannot receive a grade lower than a B (3.0) in any of the required medical school pre-requisite courses. (these courses are listed below).
-The required timeline for completing pre-requisite courses is also given below.
-Finally, students must achieve an overall MCAT score of 28 or higher prior to November of their senior year.
+In addition, students in the program cannot receive a grade lower than a B (3.0) in any of the required medical school pre-requisite courses.
+Finally, the Medical College Admissions Test (MCAT) is changing and will be presented in 2015.
+The scoring for the new exam is still being developed.
+An expected score for matriculation to the School of Medicine will be announced at a later date.
 While the MCAT requirement is inflexible, should any of the grade expectations fail to be met by a student, the student will be placed on probation for one semester, during which time the deficiency must be remedied.
-If the deficiency is not remedied, the student will be dismissed from the program.
-The decision for dismissal must be affirmed by a majority of the BA/BS-MD Promotions Committee.
-The student can appeal a dismissal decision to the Steering Committee, whose judgment on the matter is final.
+If the deficiency

 Students are expected to show evidence of appropriate professional behavior and development during their progression toward their baccalaureate degree and are expected to participate fully in all activities associated with the program.
 Failure to meet these obligations is grounds for dismissal from the program, a decision which must be affirmed by a majority of the BA/BS-MD Promotions Committee.
 The student can appeal a dismissal decision to the Steering Committee, whose judgment on the matter is final.